colouring-cities/colouring-core/etl/README.md

 # :arrow_down: Downloading Ordnance Survey data

-The scripts in this directory are used to extract, transform and load (ETL) the core datasets for Colouring London:

-Building geometries, sourced from Ordnance Survey (OS) MasterMap (Topography Layer)
+The building geometries are sourced from Ordnance Survey (OS) MasterMap (Topography Layer).
 To get the required datasets, you'll need to complete the following steps:

 1. Sign up for the Ordnance Survey [Data Exploration License](https://www.ordnancesurvey.co.uk/business-government/licensing-agreements/data-exploration-sign-up).
 You should receive an e-mail with a link to log in to the platform (this could take  up to a week).
 2. Navigate to https://orders.ordnancesurvey.co.uk/orders and click the button for: ✏️ Order.
 From here you should be able to click another button to add a product.